ckb-js/lumos-doc/docs/reference/ckbnode.md

   - **ckb-cli**: ckb-cli is a command line tool that provides the functions of RPC requests, creating CKB addresses, managing wallets, sending transactions, and depositing to Nervos DAO etc.
 ## Install a CKB Node by Using Tippy

-Tippy supports to install and manage CKB nodes on all major platforms including Linux, macOS, and Windows. <!--The following installation steps are verified on Ubuntu 20.04 LTS and Windows 10.-->
+Tippy supports to install and manage CKB nodes on all major platforms including Linux, macOS, and Windows.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';